 Page Reviewed / Updated - Mar.
-2014
+2017

-The program is based on the Medicaid Cash and Counseling model in which the consumer is empowered to self-direct their personal care by choosing whom is hired.
-Personal Care Program participants are able to select home care agencies, neighbors, friends and even some non-immediate family members to provide them with personal care.
+The program is based on the Medicaid Cash and Counseling model, in which the consumer is empowered to self-direct their personal care by choosing whom is hired.
+Personal Care Program participants can select home care agencies, neighbors, friends, and even some non-immediate family members to provide them with personal care.
 To clarify, under this program certain family members are eligible to be paid caregivers; spouses and legal guardians are not eligible.

-There are health and financial requirements to be eligible for the Personal Care Program.
+To be eligible for this program, all applicants must be residents of Oklahoma.
+There are also health and financial requirements to be eligible for the Personal Care Program.
 Applicants must require assistance to complete their activities of daily living.
 However, their disabilities cannot be so severe that they require skilled nursing level assistance or the level of care provided in an Intermediate Care Facility.
-Financially, applicants must qualify for Medicaid.

-Oklahoma Medicaid 2014 Income Limit for Seniors
+Oklahoma Medicaid 2017 Income Limit for Seniors

-Oklahoma Medicaid 2014 Assets Limit for Seniors
+Oklahoma Medicaid 2017 Assets Limit for Seniors

 Single applicants are limited to $2,000 worth of countable assets and couples must have joint funds less than $3,000.
 The family home, provided it is lived in by at least one spouse, and valued under $560,000, is considered exempt.
 Their vehicle, provided it is a utility vehicle, as opposed to a collector's car or an investment, is also exempt.
 Burial plots are also considered exempt assets.